The Inflation Reduction Act

 Who is likely to benefit

 You’re most likely to benefit from participating in this payment option if you have high drug costs earlier in the year.
-“High drugs costs” can mean that you will spend more than $600 out of pocket on a single prescription at the pharmacy counter or through mail order, or you will reach the 2025 annual out-of-pocket threshold of $2,000.
-Although you can start participating in this payment option at any time, starting earlier in the year (January - September), gives you more months to spread out your payments.
+“High drugs costs” can mean that you will spend more than $600 out of pocket on a single prescription at the pharmacy counter or through mail order, or you will reach the Medicare annual out-of-pocket threshold ($2,000 in 2025 and $2,100 in 2026).
+Although you can start participating in this payment option at any time, starting earlier in the year (January through September) gives you more months to spread out your payments.
 Go to Medicare.gov/prescription-payment-plan/will-this-help-me to answer a few questions and find out if you’re likely to benefit from this payment option.
 We may send you a letter letting you know that you’re likely to benefit.

 This payment option may not be the best choice for you if:

-• You get or are eligible for a Medicare Savings Program.
+- You get or are eligible for Medicare’s Low-Income Subsidy (“Extra Help”) or a Medicare Savings Program.

-• You get help paying for your drugs from other organizations, like a State Pharmaceutical Assistance Program (SPAP), a coupon program, or other prescription drug coverage.
+- You get help paying for your drugs from other organizations, like a State Pharmaceutical Assistance Program (SPAP), a coupon program, or other creditable prescription drug coverage.

 How to opt in to the program